ctr26/pydeconv/README.md

-# Binomial-splitting: estimating the optimal iteration number in image reconstruction
+# Binomial-splitting: When to stop iterative image reconstruction?
-Employ binomial splitting to create two stochastically independent images from a single measure image.

 Disclaimer!
 The presented idea is based on thoughts of Andrew York (@AndrewGYork; andrew.g.york+github@gmail.com), whos thoughts I then followed up.
 The presented code is written in MATLAB using the DipImage toolbox ([here](https://diplib.org/)).
 A Python version is to be added soon.